pallets/jinja/docs/intro.rst

 -------------

 Jinja2 works with Python 2.6.x, 2.7.x and >= 3.3.
 If you are using Python
-3.2 you can use an older release of Jinja2 (2.6) as support for 3.2 was dropped in 2.7.
+3.2 you can use an older release of Jinja2 (2.6) as support for Python 3.2 was dropped in Jinja2 version 2.7.

 If you wish to use the :class:`~jinja2.PackageLoader` class, you will also need setuptools or distribute installed at runtime.